OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 ---
-title: Comparing Lean, Agile, and continuous delivery
+title: Comparing Lean, Agile, and Continuous Delivery
-description: Are Agile and Lean principles still relevant and how do they compare to continuous delivery?
+description: Are Agile and Lean principles still relevant and how do they compare to Continuous Delivery?
 author: steve.fenton@octopus.com
-visibility: private
+visibility: public
-published: 3020-01-01-1400
+published: 2022-09-19-1400
 metaImage: placeholderimg.png
 bannerImage: placeholderimg.png
 bannerImageAlt: TBC
 isFeatured: false
 tags:
   - DevOps
+  - Continuous Delivery
 ---

-With DevOps and continuous delivery gaining traction, are the principles behind Lean and Agile still relevant?
-How do they compare to the 5 principles of continuous delivery, and what do any differences mean for software development teams?
+With DevOps and Continuous Delivery gaining traction, are the principles behind Lean and Agile still relevant?
+How do they compare to the 5 Continuous Delivery principles, and what do any differences mean for software development teams?

 ## Introduction

-Throughout the 1990s, a revolution was brewing within the software development industry.
-The early phased models had divided the delivery process into skill-based steps, with designs and documents being used to run approval processes to control the project.
+Throughout the 1990s, a revolution was brewing in the software development industry.
+The early phased models divided the delivery process into skill-based steps, with designs and documents used to run approval processes to control the project.

-The process for delivering software was heavyweight and slow, with little indication that the overheads reduced the risks they were intended to mitigate.
+The process for delivering software was heavyweight and slow, with little indication that the overheads reduced the risks they tried to mitigate.

-A collection of lightweight methods emerged, all designed to generate fast feedback and iteratively adapt the plan based on new information.
-Small batches, rather than controls and approvals, were used to manage the risk and provide frequent opportunities to change direction.
+A collection of lightweight methods emerged, designed to generate fast feedback and iteratively adapt the plan based on new information.
+Rather than controls and approvals, developers used small batches to manage the risk and provide frequent opportunities to change direction.

-The Agile Manifesto emerged From this adaptive and lightweight methods community in 2001, with Lean Software Development arriving a couple of years later.
+The Agile Manifesto emerged from this adaptive and lightweight methods community in 2001, with Lean Software Development arriving a couple of years later.

-Both Agile and Lean provided a *values and principles* based approach to software development.
-You could test whether an approach was Agile or Lean by testing it against a set of core statements that defined the philosophy behind each method.
+Agile and Lean provided a *values and principles* based approach to software development.
+You could test whether an approach was Agile or Lean by testing it against a set of core statements defining each method's philosophy.

 ![The evolution of software delivery from phased, to adaptive, to continuous](software-delivery-history-lean-agile.png)

-Continuous delivery emerged from the Lean and Agile communities and provided the most concrete set of practices and capabilities to achieve the goal of delivering software frequently and safely.
+Continuous Delivery emerged from the Lean and Agile communities, providing the most concrete practices and capabilities to achieve frequent and safe software delivery.
 Apart from Extreme Programming, most software development methods deal with requirements management and communication structures.
-Continuous delivery takes on the rest of the value stream and provides a pathway to implement an efficient and reliable delivery pipeline.
+Continuous Delivery takes on the rest of the value stream and provides a pathway to an efficient and reliable delivery pipeline.

 InfoQ publishes an annual report on software development culture and methods.
-The report is styled after Geoffrey Moore's *Crossing the Chasm* concept.
+They style the report after Geoffrey Moore's *Crossing the Chasm* concept.
 Moore famously visualizes a technology adoption lifecycle as a bell curve spread across 3 standard deviations.

-The chart is divided into five groups with different attitudes to new technology:
+The chart is divided into 5 groups with different attitudes to new technology:

 - Innovators (-3)
 - Early adopters (-2)